-A major construction project has begun on a new and improved entrance station at the Fall River Entrance to Rocky Mountain National Park.
+A major construction project is underway on a new and improved entrance station at the Fall River Entrance to Rocky Mountain National Park.
 The Fall River Entrance is one of two major entrance stations on the east side of the park and is located on U.S. Highway 34, just inside the park boundary.

 What to Expect?

 Fall River Visitor Center and the Rocky Mountain Conservancy Nature Store are open during this construction project.
 The Gateway Gift Shop and Trailhead Restaurant, located next to the Fall River Visitor Center, is also open.

 Why is this Project Important?

 Originally designed only for summer operations, the existing Fall River Entrance Station was constructed in the 1960s.
 These existing facilities no longer meet the safety or operational needs of the park today.